cjumel/kickstart.nvim/README.md

 command.
 This will run the installation of many tools in the background, and you can check their progress using the `Mason` command.

 Finally, you can then enter the `Copilot setup` command to setup GitHub Copilot credentials.
-Alternatively, you can disable the features requiring extra dependencies by using the "light mode" I implemented with the `NVIM_LIGHT_MODE` environment variable passed as `1` or `true` (e.g. with the shell command `NVIM_LIGHT_MODE=1 nvim` to start Neovim).

 Then, just enter the `q` (or `quit`) command to quit Neovim, and, afterwards, Neovim will be ready to be used with this custom configuration with a simple `nvim` shell command!